realshuncle/realshuncle/README.md

 ### Hi there 👋 I'm Serafim Tumachev

 - 🌱 I am currently studying at the Faculty of Digital Technologies and Cybersecurity.
-- 👯 I'm a beginner in the field of front-end.
+- 👯 I'm a beginner in the field of frontend.
 - 📫 How to reach me: connect me on mail.